 Hoxie is a very small city located in the state of Arkansas.
 With a population of 2,608 people and just one neighborhood, Hoxie is the 130th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Hoxie is generally considered to be a blue-collar town.
-41.32% of the Hoxie workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hoxie, you'll notice that it is more blue-collar than most other communities in America.
+41.32% of Hoxie’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hoxie is a city of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Hoxie who work in office and administrative support (13.07%), healthcare suport services (9.88%), and sales jobs (7.88%).

 Being a small city, Hoxie does not have a public transit system used by locals to get to and from work.